Continuum mechanics and applications

 Summary

-This course covers the fundamentals of continuum mechanics theory at the level of the graduate level and provide modern examples of applications in mechanics of fluids, solids and structures.
-It is adequate for students with a background in civil engineering, mechanical or material
+This course covers the fundamentals of continuum mechanics theory at the graduate level and provides modern examples of applications.
+Extra emphasis is on emerging data-driven approaches.
+It is adequate for students with a background in civil, mechanical or material engineering.

 Content